cshort4403/DevCon-3/Simcade Prototype.md

 You are a pirate ship in the middle of the ocean sailing around islands and defending yourself from other ships.

 ### Objective Statement
-How to effectively use the Unity game physics to have a pirate ship float in water and have cannons fire off the ship at other enemy ships.
+How to effectively use the Unity game physics to have a pirate ship float in water and have cannons rotate and fire at enemy ships.

 ### Design Rationale / Mechanics
 Your ship, a small ship in the middle of the ocean, has enemy ships surrounding it where they come in waves/rounds and attacking.
 When you beat one wave, the next wave will come in, but the attack is even harder.

 If you survive the attack of two (2) waves of ships, you will receive an extra life or full health.

-Points counter for when you destroy enemy ships
+Points counter for when you destroy enemy ships.

 You control the ship (Ship is the player).
 You are not controlling a player on the ship. ​